 Why You Need to Monitor and Control Outbound Traffic

 Traditional cybersecurity strategies usually operate under the assumption that threats originate from outside the corporate firewall.
-That’s why when we set firewall rules, we normally focus on restricting inbound traffic.
-This approach leaves out a wide range of threats that might already be inside your network but have to perform outbound communications before they can compromise your systems.
+That’s why we typically focus on restricting inbound traffic when we set firewall rules.
+This approach leaves out a wide range of threats that might already be inside your network, but have to perform outbound communications before they can compromise your systems.

 In this post, we’ll discuss:

-- Threat activity that rely on outbound communications;
+- Threat activity that relies on outbound communications

-- An effective solution for carrying out those restrictions.
+- A practical solution for carrying out those restrictions

 Importance of Monitoring and Controlling Outbound Traffic

-There is one simple reason why you need to monitor and control outbound traffic.
+There is a straightforward reason why you need to monitor and control outbound traffic.
 Whenever you have outbound traffic that has the potential to cause harm to your organization, it means the threat is already inside.
 It’s probably just a step away from inflicting harm.

-So, unless you’re able to block that malicious outbound traffic, your IT infrastructure, digital assets, and perhaps your entire business operations could already be in imminent danger.
-If that threat manages to establish that outbound connection, your organization could be at risk of suffering a data breach, a ransomware outbreak, getting ensnared in a botnet, etc.
+So, unless you can block that malicious outbound traffic, your IT infrastructure, digital assets, and, consequently, your business operations could be in imminent danger.
+If that threat establishes that outbound connection, your organization could be at risk of a data breach, a ransomware outbreak, getting ensnared in a botnet, and so on.

-Before we talk about how you can mitigate these threats, let’s first familiarize ourselves with some of the most common threats that perform outbound communications.
+Before we discuss how to mitigate these threats, let’s first familiarize ourselves with some of the most common threats that perform outbound communications.

 Malware Calling Home

-In many cyber attacks, a malware infection is just one of the initial stages of a larger operation.
+In many cyber attacks, a malware infection is just one of the initial stages of a more extensive operation.
 Some of these malware still have to communicate with a Command and Control (C&C) server in what are known as call-home activities.
-Call-home activities are carried out to accomplish various tasks such as:
+The Microsoft Digital Defense Report 2024 identifies attack C&C infrastructure among the enablers of ecosystem threats.
+Malware conduct call-home activities to accomplish various tasks such as:

 - Establishing a connection with the C&C server.
 It’s also one way of informing malware operators that it (the malware) has successfully established a beachhead in the target system;